rubenmromero/rubenmromero.github.io/README.md

-#### I am a Senior Systems Architect and Cloud Computing Expert, certified by Amazon Web Services (AWS) as Solutions Architect, SysOps Administrator and DevOps Engiiner.
+#### I am a Senior Systems Architect and Cloud Computing Expert, certified by Amazon Web Services as Solutions Architect, DevOps Engineer, SysOps Administrator and Developer (AWS Certified All 5 Group).

 #### In this page you can find tools and small projects implemented by me.
 Go in and feel free to help yourself!